signum-network/CIPs/SIP/sip-46.md

 The reward will be paid to the proxy pool account if a block gets forged.

 ## Backwards Compatibility
-This proposal is backwards compatible, there are no protocol changes.
+This proposal is backwards compatible.
+There are no protocol changes.
 The setup can be implemented by minor changes in node code, including the changes to handle the `RewardRecipientPassphrases` and to properly sign blocks.

 ## Copyright